apache/ozone-site/docs/08-developer-guide/04-project/02-release-guide.md

 Before uploading the artifacts, run some basic tests on them, similar to what other devs will run before voting in favor of the release.

-1. Extract the contents of the source tarball and build it with an empty maven cache by renaming your `~/.m2` directory before doing the build.
+1. Extract the contents of the source tarball and build it with an empty Maven cache by renaming your `~/.m2` directory before doing the build.
 2. Check the size of the output binary tarball for significant size increase from the last release.
     - A significant increase in size could indicate a dependency issue that needs to be fixed.
     - The Apache svn repo has a size limit for release artifacts.
 If uploading svn fails because the tarball is too big, we need to contact INFRA to increase our repo size.
 [See here for details.](https://issues.apache.org/jira/browse/INFRA-23892)
 3. Verify signatures
     - Download the KEYS file from <https://dist.apache.org/repos/dist/release/ozone/KEYS>
-    - Import its contents (which should include your public gpg key):
+    - Import its contents (which should include your public GPG key):

       ```bash
       gpg --import KEYS